briguy-official/ENGRTeam04/C4/README.md

-This is a repository for the C4 activities
+This is a repository for the C4 activities.